Carnegie Mellon

 Fly On the Wall Observation

 To learn more about how IFF functions, we sat in on one of their meetings.
 Interns are divided into teams, including creative, marketing, logistics, programming, youth outreach, development, and the short film competition.
 The IFF operation is large.
-They referenced several documents and spreadsheets during the meeting, which looked confusing to sort through as someone who isn’t part of the internal team.
+They referenced several documents and spreadsheets during the meeting that contained archive information.
+It looked confusing to sort through as someone who isnβt part of the internal team.

 Interviews